Tedfulk/Momentum-Flashcards/README.md

 4. The home page will display many features such as:
     - Adding flashcards
     - Editing deck
-    - deleting deck
+    - Deleting deck
     - Run Flash cards for practice
 5. Select your desired functonality!
 6. Most of these commands are also accessible from the flashcard list view!

-And there you have it!!, you have just created your very own deck of flashcards!!
+And there you have it!!
+You have just created your very own deck of flashcards!!

 # Finishing Touches